SainsburyWellcomeCentre/ara_tools/ReadMe.md

 ### Major changes
 1st April 2020 - Large changes to the directory structure of the downsampled stacks and the input arguments and behavior of `ARAregister`.
 See changelog.
+Look in the [releases](https://github.com/SainsburyWellcomeCentre/ara_tools/releases) if you want to just use the latest legacy version.